ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

 Next, implement the "refresh" function.
 It is very simple: just trigger pull replication.

-1. In `MealTableViewController.swift`, find the section, `MARK: Cloudant Settings`
+1. In `MealTableViewController.swift`, find the section, `MARK: Cloudant Sync`
 1. In the section `MARK: Cloudant Sync`, insert this function just above `cloudURL()`

   ``` swift